Should Babies and Children Be Banned From Planes? Have Your Say.

 Interestingly enough, a survey conducted in 2014 showed 70% of passengers backing child restrictions on flights and 35% being in favor of paying extra to travel on a childless service.

 We’ll guide you through all sides of the argument, and share some opinions from our travel community.

 Flying with Kids – The Case for a Ban

 Children are disruptive

 No-one who has spent a whole 3-hour flight having their chair kicked by a 5-year-old would dispute that children can be annoying.
-But some air travelers have gone further and argued that children should be banned all together.
+But some air travellers have gone further and argued that children should be banned altogether.

 Children should be restricted from exclusive flight cabins